 Aside from a large kit production capacity, the facility is also equipped to stock large numbers of kit components and kits, allowing us to not only respond quickly in the event of an emergency, but also to produce (non-emergency) custom-made kits for our customers.

 The animated video below shows the entire kitting chain - "from pill to patient" -, zooming in on the main kitting activities in a brief step-by-step process.

 For more information on separate kitting stages such as inbound, storage, kit packaging and outbound, you can watch this additional video here.

 IDA has gained extensive experience over the years by working with international NGO’s, UN organisations and intergovernmental organisations, providing kitting solutions to help them execute emergency response projects, often under challenging circumstances in remote and hard-to-reach areas.

 Supplying kits requires experience in managing complexities in sourcing, procurement, quality assurance, logistics, kit assembly and warehousing.
-To be able to successfully manage our kit projects and activities, we have the necessary systems, supplier management tools and logistics knowledge in place, all supported by our stringent QMS.
+To successfully manage our kit projects and activities, we have the necessary systems, supplier management tools and logistics knowledge in place, all supported by our stringent QMS (quality management system).

-Over the past years, we have helped our customers treat over 23 million patients by supplying IDA’s kits to more than 50 countries, including the most recent WHO grade 3 listed emergencies (events with substantial public health consequences), in Democratic Republic of Congo, Mozambique, Nigeria, Somalia, South Sudan, Syrian Arab Republic and Yemen amongst others.
+In the last few years, we have helped our customers treat over 23 million patients by supplying IDA’s kits to more than 50 countries, including the most recent WHO grade 3 listed emergencies (events with substantial public health consequences), in Democratic Republic of Congo, Mozambique, Nigeria, Somalia, South Sudan, Syrian Arab Republic, Afghanistan and Yemen amongst others.